redis-developer/demo-movie-app-redisearch-java/README.md

 ### How the data is accessed:

-One of the goals of RediSearch is to provide rich querying capabilities such as:
+One of the goals ofRedis Searchis to provide rich querying capabilities such as:

 * simple and complex conditions
 * sorting